massimobottelli/wordle-clone/README.md

 # Wordle Clone

 Wordle Clone is a PHP web application with two pages:
-1. Wordle - a clone of the famous [Wordle](https://www.powerlanguage.co.uk/wordle/)quiz game.
+1. Wordle - a clone of the famous [Wordle](https://www.powerlanguage.co.uk/wordle/) quiz game.
 2. Solver - tool that will help you in solving Wordle quiz.

 ## Installation